Edward Morwitz: Philadelphia

-In 1853 he purchased the German-language newspaper Demokrat which was long edited and published by him.
+In 1853 he purchased the German-language newspaper Demokrat, which he went on to edit and published.
 In his conduct of this daily, Morwitz advocated measures for the improvement of the city, among them the consolidation of its different sections under a single mayor.
-In 1855, he began the publication of a political weekly called Vereinigte Staaten Zeitung (United States Journal), the influence of which was felt in the election of Richard Vaux as Mayor of Philadelphia in 1856.
-In the same year, Morwitz started a Sunday paper Die Neue Welt (The New World), which took the place of a Sunday edition of the Demokrat.
+In 1855, he began the publication of a political weekly called Vereinigte Staaten Zeitung (English: United States Journal), the influence of which was felt in the election of Richard Vaux as Mayor of Philadelphia in 1856.
+In the same year, Morwitz started a Sunday paper Die Neue Welt (English: The New World), which took the place of a Sunday edition of the Demokrat.

 In politics Moritz was an active Democrat, and advocated the election of James Buchanan as President of the United States in 1856.
 For a few years, he freely ventilated his political views in a paper he had purchased, called the Pennsylvanian.
 This he sold in 1860, when he recognized dangers arising from the separate nominations of Stephen A. Douglas and John C. Breckinridge as candidates for the presidency.
 He confined his efforts to the Demokrat, which, thereafter, adopted a neutral policy.
 He also opened a German dispensary, which, for quite a period, continued its operations among the sick poor.

 While, at first, he thought the Civil War might be averted, Morwitz remained loyal to the Union, and helped to organize and equip regiments sent to the field.

 In 1862 he was active in establishing the German Press Association of Pennsylvania.
 In 1870 he called a meeting to raise funds for assisting German soldiers during the Franco-Prussian War.
 About $600,000 was raised throughout the country and sent to Germany.
-In 1874, Morwitz purchased the Age, a daily newspaper of Philadelphia published in the English language; but in 1875 he sold it to the Times Publishing Company.
-He controlled many German-language and English-language newspapers in several states, having under his management at one time as many as 300 papers, among them eight dailies.
+In 1874, Morwitz purchased the Age, a daily newspaper of Philadelphia published in English; but in 1875 he sold it to the Times Publishing Company.
+He controlled many German- and English-language newspapers in several states, having under his management at one time as many as 300 papers, among them eight dailies.